HBPol/rag-trader/README.md

 | Pipelines (`ragtrader_pipelines`) | `PYTHONPATH=src pytest --cov=ragtrader_pipelines --cov-report=term --cov-report=xml --cov-fail-under=80` | _No dedicated service; run locally or via CI until a pipelines container is added._ |
 | Web (`web/`) | `pnpm test -- --coverage` | `docker compose exec web pnpm test -- --coverage` |
 | Compose smoke tests | `pytest tests/test_compose.py` | _Run from the host so the test suite can resolve the repository and Compose CLI._ |

+Use `make test` from the repository root to execute the API and pipelines suites in sequence with their shared coverage thresholds.
+The target expects the editable installs above to be available in the active virtualenv so it can rely on the same Python environment used by CI.

 The coverage invocations match the CI gates (80% minimum for Python packages and full Vitest coverage reports for the frontend).
 Run them after `pip install -e .[dev]` (Python) or `pnpm install`